Chikazoe/Parcellation/README.md

 ### Main Method

 Based on [Gordon et al., 2016](https://academic.oup.com/cercor/article/26/1/288/2367115),
 watershed algorithm was employed to identify boundaries in the gradient maps.
-These boundary maps from 3000 coactivation patterns were averaged to indicate the frequency with which a give vertex was identifeid as a boundary.
+These boundary maps from 3000 coactivation patterns were averaged to indicate the frequency with which a given vertex was identified as a boundary.
+The boundary threshold is an important hyperparameter.
+We chose threshold = 0.5 as it provides the most similar results to Gordon et al., 2016.
+Reflecting the difference between connectivity maps and coactivation patterns, distinct parcellation results were obtained.
+We are examining whether the new parcellation outperforms the conventional one in the classification of gender, diseases, and intelligence.

 ## Setting